-The Montana Healthcare Foundation recently announced a new initiative to address drug use in pregnancy.
+We recently announced a new initiative to address drug use in pregnancy.
 Over the last three years, my staff and I have talked with hundreds of people around the state to understand the major health challenges facing Montana communities.
 I was surprised at how often the hospitals, health care providers, and community members we spoke with brought up perinatal (during and after pregnancy) drug and alcohol use as a major concern and a problem that seemed to be on the rise.
-As a foundation, we began looking into this issue more seriously and what we found was deeply troubling to me as a family physician who has helped hundreds of families through pregnancy.
+As a foundation, we began looking into this issue more seriously.
+What we found was deeply troubling to me as a family physician who has helped hundreds of families through pregnancy.

 What does it take to achieve such impressive outcomes?
-The same, simple set of measures lie behind many of the programs we reviewed:
+The same, simple set of measures lies behind many of the programs we reviewed:

 - Collaboration among health care providers, child welfare, social services, and criminal justice: Periodic multi-disciplinary care conferences and collaborative management of high-risk patients contribute to marked reductions in the complications of perinatal substance use disorders and the burden on the justice and foster systems.

 Montana’s perinatal drug use problem is both serious and solvable.
 When such simple solutions exist, the time for action is now.
 Consequently, we have decided to partner with the Montana Department of Public Health and Human Services to bring these critically needed interventions to communities around the state: